AlexandreDecan/sismic/docs/time.rst

 Example: manual time
 ~~~~~~~~~~~~~~~~~~~~

-The following example illustrates a statechart modeling the behavior of a simple *elevator*.
+The following example illustrates a statechart modelling the behavior of a simple *elevator*.
 If the elevator is sent to the 4th floor then, according to the YAML definition of this statechart,
 the elevator should automatically go back to the ground floor after 10 seconds.